When consumers have problems, what do they do? they search the internet for answers.

-2) Pick a segment to target
+2) What segment to target?

-- Sell premium above the market prices because we produce immense value for a few rather than a little value for a lot.
+- Sell premium prices above the market prices because we produce immense value for a few rather than a little value for a lot.

 - We know where are customers hang out

 - We know what benefits our customers want and how to achieve them.